-In this context, numerical approaches, - in particular \emph{Ab Initio} Molecular Dynamics (AIMD) simulations -, are extremely valuable, since they are not constrained by any experimental setup and can thus give further insight into this part of the phase diagram \cite{Knudson2021}.
+In this context, numerical approaches, in particular \emph{Ab Initio} Molecular Dynamics (AIMD) simulations, are extremely valuable, since they are not constrained by any experimental setup and can thus give further insight into this part of the phase diagram \cite{Knudson2021}.
 The Hugoniot region is particularly important because of the availability of experimental data that can be used to benchmark different theoretical methods.
-Among them, Density Functional Theory (DFT) simulations have been extensively used and provided excellent results for the Hugoniot curve \cite{Lenosky2000,Galli2000,Bagnier2000,Bonev2004,Holst2008,Caillabet2011,Karasiev2019}.
-However, the approximations behind the particular exchange-correlation functional often produce discrepancies across existing DFT schemes whose accuracy varies according to the thermodynamic conditions, making the functional-based approach unsatisfactory.
+Among them, Density Functional Theory (DFT) has been extensively applied to compute the Hugoniot curve \cite{Lenosky2000,Galli2000,Bagnier2000,Bonev2004,Holst2008,Caillabet2011,Karasiev2019}.
+In this framework, the approximations behind the particular exchange-correlation functional often produce discrepancies across existing DFT schemes, whose accuracy varies according to the thermodynamic conditions.
 Quantum Monte Carlo (QMC) simulations, which depend on more controllable approximations, have also been performed \cite{Tubman2015,Ruggeri2020}.
 Although in principle more accurate and systematically improvable, these calculations have a much larger computational cost than DFT, and they are thus limited in system size and simulation length.
-Moreover, previous QMC calculations seem to give results for the principal Hugoniot in disagreement with the most recent experimental data, with the possible origin of this discrepancy being recently debated \cite{Clay2019}.
+Moreover, previous QMC calculations \cite{Tubman2015} seem to give results for the principal Hugoniot in disagreement with the most recent experimental data, with the possible origin of this discrepancy being recently debated \cite{Clay2019}.

 To overcome the large computational cost of \emph{ab initio} simulations, machine learning techniques, aimed at constructing accurate potential energy surfaces, have become increasingly popular.
 Within this approach, one uses a dataset of configurations, i.e. the \emph{training set}, to build a machine learning potential (MLP) that is able to reproduce energies and forces calculated with the given target method \cite{Behler2007}.
 Unlike DFT MLPs, the QMC ones are relatively less common, given the larger computational cost and the consequent difficulty of generating large datasets, usually necessary to construct accurate MLPs.